-Your phone is something that you likely take for granted, with the frequency of its use being something that is so prevalent that it’s doubtful you even think about it.
+Your phone is something that you likely take for granted, with its frequency being so prevalent that it’s doubtful you even think about it.
 So, naturally, when it begins to slow down and show signs of age, the consideration of buying a new one can feel like quite a big one.
 It’s tempting to put this off, but when your phone isn’t performing as it should, it can be a hindrance you truly notice.

 People place different amounts of importance on each of the features that a smartphone can offer, which translates to them prioritizing different things when they look to buy a new phone.
 Only you can know what’s most important to you, but it never hurts to have some suggestions.